khelyorbek/Adoptal/README.md

 APP_SECRET=GENERATE-A-RANDOM-LONG-STRING-AND-PUT-IT-HERE
 ```

+NOTE:
+If you have a single Petfinder Client ID and Secret, use lines 13-18 in frontend/auth/adoptal_api.js file
+If you have multiple Petfinder Client IDs and Secrets, use lines 20-35 in frontend/auth/adoptal_api.js file

 12. Go into the frontend folder and create a .env file
 13. Open the file and add the following and replace the values after = with your own